scheidelg/CA-AE-2020/Notes.md

      - Change the GitHub Pages **Custom domain** setting to the assigned FQDN; click **Save**

  5. Set up the initial GitHub content with a copy of this `Readme.md` file and an `index.html` file.

     The `index.html` file contents should be similar to:

         blah
         blah
         blah

     Edit the `index.html` file contents to use the correct URL in the HTTP redirect and the HREF; and an appropriate label for the OneNote notebook.

+    Note that there will already be a CNAME file.
+This was automatically created when the custom domain was enabled for GitHub Pages.

  (notes on setting up the OneNote notebook structure